ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 ---
-title: "A New Approach to Haystack Pipelines"
+title: "[DRAFT] Canals: a new concept of Pipeline"
 date: 2023-10-26
 author: "ZanSara"
-tags: ["Haystack 2.0", Haystack, Python, Pipeline, DAG, "API Design"]
+tags: ["Haystack 2.0", Haystack, Python, Canals, Pipeline, DAG, "API Design"]
 series: ["Haystack 2.0 Series"]
-featuredImage: "/posts/2023-10-26-haystack-series-canals/cover-updated.png"
+featuredImage: "/posts/2023-10-26-haystack-series-canals/cover.png"
+draft: True
 ---

-_Updated on 21/12/2023_

----

-As we have seen in [the previous episode of this series](https://www.zansara.dev/posts/2023-10-15-haystack-series-pipeline/), Haystack's Pipeline is a powerful concept that comes with its set of benefits and shortcomings.
+As we have seen in [the previous episode of this series](/posts/2023-10-15-haystack-series-pipeline), Haystack's Pipeline is a powerful concept that comes with its set of benefits and shortcomings.
 In Haystack 2.0, the pipeline was one of the first items that we focused our attention on, and it was the starting point of the entire rewrite.

 What does this mean in practice?
 Let's look at what Haystack Pipelines in 2.0 will be like, how they differ from their 1.x counterparts, and the pros and cons of this new paradigm.

 ## New Use Cases

-I've already written [at length](https://www.zansara.dev/posts/2023-10-15-haystack-series-pipeline/) about what made the original Pipeline concept so powerful and its weaknesses.
+I've already written [at length](/posts/2023-10-15-haystack-series-pipeline) about what made the original Pipeline concept so powerful and its weaknesses.
 Pipelines were overly effective for the use cases we could conceive while developing them, but they didn't generalize well on unforeseen situations.

-For a long time, Haystack was able to afford not focusing on use cases that didn't fit its architecture, as I have mentioned in my [previous post](https://www.zansara.dev/posts/2023-10-11-haystack-series-why/) about the reasons for the rewrite.
+For a long time Haystack could afford not to focus on use cases that didn't fit its architecture, as I have mentioned in my [previous post](/posts/2023-10-11-haystack-series-why) about the reasons for the rewrite.
 The pipeline was then more than sufficient for its purposes.

-However, the situation flipped as LLMs and Generative AI "entered" the scene abruptly at the end of 2022 (although it's certainly been around for longer).
-Our `Pipeline` although useable and still quite powerful in many LLM use-cases, seemingly overfit the original use-cases it was designed for.
+However, the situation flipped as LLMs and Generative AI entered the scene abruptly at the end of 2022.
+Pipeline seemingly overfit its existing use cases, fossilized on them, and could not cope with the requirements set by the new landscape of the field.

 Let's take one of these use cases and see where it leads us.